pyrustic/shared/README.md

 # check a specific entry
 info = dossier.check("entry")
 if info:
-    # info is a 2-tuple (container, filename)
+    # info is a 3-tuple (name, container, filename).
+    # The name is simply the entry name.
-    # the container is a string that represents the type of the entry
+    # The container is a string that represents the type of the entry.
     # containers: "dict", "list", "set", and "bin"
     # The filename is either the path to a JSON file or a binary file
-    container, filename = info
+    name, container, filename = info

 # check the contents of the dossier
-dossier_info = dossier.check()  # returns a dict, keys are entries and values are 2-tuples
+dossier_info = dossier.check()  # returns a dict, keys are entries and values are 3-tuples

 for entry, info in dossier_info.items():
     print("Entry:", info.name) # the entry name